FormidableLabs/nuka-carousel/README.md

 </Carousel>
 ```

-- The function returns the props for `goToSlide`, `nextSlide` and `previousSlide` functions in addition to `slideCount` and `currentSlide` values.
-Can also remove all render controls using `withoutControls`.
+- The function returns the props for `goToSlide`, `nextSlide` and `previousSlide` functions, in addition to `slideCount` and `currentSlide` values.
+You can also remove all render controls using `withoutControls`.

-- NOTE: The className `slide-visible` is added to the currently visible slide or slides (when slidesToShow > 1).
+- NOTE: The className `slide-visible` is added to the currently visible slide or slides (when `slidesToShow` > 1).
 The className `slide-current` is added to the currently "active" slide.

 #### renderAnnounceSlideMessage